-The World Day of Remembrance for Road Traffic Victims, observed every third Sunday of November, honors those affected by roadway crashes.
-Communities worldwide, including many in the US, will unite to promote road safety measures like road redesign, lower speed limits, and enhanced vehicle design.
-It's a vital platform for governments and road safety advocates to highlight the severity of road-related casualties, urging swift and coordinated efforts to combat this public health crisis.
+The World Day of Remembrance for Road Traffic Victims (WDoR) honors those affected by roadway crashes.
+Communities worldwide, including many in the US, unite every third Sunday in November.
+They gather to promote road safety measures like road redesign, lower speed limits, and enhanced vehicle design.
+It's a vital platform for governments and road safety advocates to highlight the severity of road-related casualties, urging swift and coordinated efforts to combat this Preventable Public Health Crisis.

 What: World Day of Remembrance For Road Crash Victims and Responders

 When: Sunday, November 19th